Hyperobjekt/dignity-and-debt/content/news/new-item-05.md

 date: 2019-10-18T00:00:00.000Z
 link: https://www.dignityanddebt.org/meetings/digging-out-with-dignity-solving-the-student-loan-crisis-and-honoring-meaning-at-the-margins/
 ---
-(L-R) Tressie McMillan Cottom, National Book Award finalist; Seth Frothman, former Assistant Director and Student Loan Ombudsman for the Consumer Financial Protection Bureau; Darrick Hamilton, Exec.
-Director of the Kirmani Institute for the Study of Race & Ethnicity at The Ohio State University in a  discussion of what must be done, moderated by Ida Rademacher, V.P. of the Aspen Institute and exec. director of the Aspen Financial Security Program.
+(L-R) Tressie McMillan Cottom, National Book Award finalist; Seth Frotman, former Asst.
+Director and Student Loan Ombudsman for the Consumer Financial Protection Bur.; Darrick Hamilton, Exec.
+Director of the Kirmani Institute at The Ohio State University discuss what must be done.
+Moderated by Ida Rademacher, V.P. of the Aspen Institute and exec. director of the Aspen Financial Security Program.